Sarmirim/Fukurokuju/README.md

 ## Example

-You can use Fukurokujo with any links to subreddits or posts:
+You can use Fukurokuju with any links to subreddits or posts:

 **Subreddit 1:** `http://localhost:8085/https://www.reddit.com/r/all`